Kaleidophon/deep-significance/README_RAW.md

 min_eps = aso(scores_a, scores_b)  # min_eps = 0.0, so A is better
 ```

-Because ASO is a non-parametric test, **it does not make any assumptions about the distributions of the scores**.
+ASO **does not make any assumptions about the distributions of the scores**.
 This means that we can apply it to any kind of test metric.
-The scores of model runs are supplied, the more reliable
+The more scores of model runs is supplied, the more reliable
 the test becomes.

 `aso()` runs with `build_quantile="fast"` by default.
 This runs the test quicker, but trades speed of accuracy.
 Thus,